-Covid surge in Lebanon compounds the misery in a battered country
+Coronavirus surge in Lebanon compounds the misery in a battered country

 Videos posted on social media showed Lebanese crowding onto beaches, into mountain resorts and into nightclubs.
 One depicted revelers openly mocking the threat posed by the virus by parading around a nightclub carrying a coffin.

 Most significantly, travelers failed to follow — and the government failed to enforce — strict requirements at the airport for people arriving in the country.
-They include a mandatory covid test on arrival, to be followed by a 48-hour quarantine until the results of the test are received.
+They include a mandatory coronavirus test on arrival, to be followed by a 48-hour quarantine until the results of the test are received.

 There are multiple examples of people participating in weddings, funerals and parties and then receiving positive results, Abiad said.

-Lebanon still lags behind many other countries in the world in terms of the per capita number of infections, with nearly 1700 cases per million people, compared to more than 17,000 in the United States, according to Lebanese government and Johns Hopkins University figures.
+Lebanon still lags behind many other countries in terms of the per capita number of infections, with about 1,700 cases per million people, compared with more than 17,000 in the United States, according to Lebanese government and Johns Hopkins University figures.

-But the jump in recent days — from slightly more than 100 new infections a day a month ago to more than 600 a day since Thursday — suggests the virus may now be spinning out of control, infectious disease experts say.
+But the jump in recent days — from slightly more than 100 new infections a day a month ago to more than 600 a day since Thursday — suggests the virus may now be spinning out of control, infectious-disease experts say.

-“The numbers are increasing very rapidly and we are seeing signs of exponential growth,” said Ghina Mumtaz, an assistant professor of infectious diseases at the American University of Beirut.
+“The numbers are increasing very rapidly, and we are seeing signs of exponential growth,” said Ghina Mumtaz, an assistant professor of infectious diseases at the American University of Beirut.
 “When they start growing exponentially like this, they can get very high very quickly.”

 Whether the latest partial and spottily imposed lockdown will work to curtail the spread is another question confronting Lebanon.
 The government has ordered most shops to close along with restaurants, cafes and bars.
 A strict 6 p.m.-to-6 a.m. curfew has shut down all nightlife in the capital.

-But the restrictions are being loosely observed, mainly because even those Lebanese who haven’t been affected by the blast are already struggling to get by.
+But the restrictions are being loosely observed, mainly because even those Lebanese who have not been affected by the blast are already struggling to get by.
 The United Nations estimates that the poverty rate in Lebanon soared from 28 percent last year to 55 percent in May, three months before the blast.
 It is almost certainly higher now, U.N. officials say.

-“We’re not as bad as some places in terms of numbers, except it’s hitting us here against a background of economic and financial collapse and the consequences of the blast,” said Souha Kanj, who heads the infectious diseases department at the American University Hospital in Beirut.
+“We’re not as bad as some places in terms of numbers, except it’s hitting us here against a background of economic and financial collapse and the consequences of the blast,” said Souha Kanj, who heads the infectious-disease department at the American University hospital in Beirut.
 “In other countries having to deal with covid, it’s just that.”

-“People are hurting financial and economically.
+“People are hurting financially and economically.
 Telling people you have to close your shops and businesses for two weeks is too much,” she said.